 One side of the Sperl features three billiard tables, an array of newspapers and a little corner for kids.
 I even spotted two high chairs in the same dark bentwood design of the traditional coffeehouse chairs, which was rather sweet.
-Those billiard tables make an appearance in the Vienna Blood period detective series.
+Incidentally, those billiard tables make an appearance in the Vienna Blood period detective series.

 Turns out Café Sperl actually dates back to 1880.
 One of Vienna’s big theatre and opera houses is 200m away, so this coffee house was always a haunt of creative spirits, but, curiously, also the military, which no doubt led to some robust discussions around the piano on late Sunday evenings.
 Artists versus Archdukes, books versus bombs.

 An immaculately-dressed waitress brought me a house breakfast with quiet, studied efficiency.
 This included a selection of rolls, jam, butter (7/10 on the spreadability index), and a pot of coffee good for over two cups.
 The Sperl actually has quite a broad menu, almost restaurant-like in its size – everything from a croissant to baked Camembert.
 Coffee prices sit in the upper middle segment, I’d say.